Information Security Standards

 - The CSP must have FedRAMP authorization

-- CDE data must reside within the continental United States and remote access to CDE data is prohibited from outside the continental United States
+- CDE data must reside within the contiguous United States and remote access to CDE data is prohibited from outside the contiguous United States

 - The CSP must not comingle CDE data with other CSP customers’ data (CDE data must be maintained in a database containing only CDE data)